 5. Are there home remedies to cure swine flu in my baby?

-- Boil 1-foot long giloi (Tinospora cordifolia) with tulsi leaves, strain the juice, add some rock sugar (misri) and pepper and drink this to treat any flu
+- Boil 1-foot long giloy (Tinospora Cordifolia) with tulsi leaves, strain the juice, add some rock sugar (misri) and pepper and drink it to treat any flu.

 Swine flu is a highly contagious infection that can affect your baby and cause a lot of distress.
 Keep the above signs, precautions and remedies in mind to protect your baby.